-On what basis does Daniel ask for this?
+Why does he ask for this?
 Why his request appropriate?
 Use the Jeremiah references from the personal study section to help answer this question.

-Daniel appeals to God's character of steadfast love and mercy (4,9,18) and the fact that Jerusalem is known as God's holy city: God's own reputation is at stake here (17,18,19), so for God's own sake Daniel asks him to forgive his people.
+Daniel appeals to God's character of steadfast love and mercy (3,9,18) and the fact that Jerusalem is known as God's holy city: God's own reputation is at stake here (17,18,19), so for God's own sake Daniel asks him to forgive his people.